bdnorris/DES-340/lectures/lecture07-units.md

 <div height="200" width="300"></div>
 ```

 > This would use 200 × 300 device pixels to be drawn on screen.
-On a Retina display, the same div would use 400 × 600 device pixels in order to keep the same physical size, resulting in four times more pixels, as shown in the figure below.
+On a Retina display, the same div would use 400 × 600 device pixels in order to keep the same physical size, resulting in four times more pixels...

 #### Bitmap Pixels (image)